wasp-lang/wasp/web/blog/2022-06-24-ML-code-gen-vs-coding-by-hand-future.md

 **Although that’s already great, how do we take it to the next level?** Traditional IDE support is based on rules written by humans and if we e.g. wanted to make IDE capable of implementing common functions for us, there would be just too many of them to catalogize and maintain by hand.

-If there was only a way for a computer to analyze all the code we’ve written so far and learn by itself how to autocomplete our code and what to do about humanity in general, instead of us doing all the hard work - oh, wait, ...
+If there was only a way for a computer to analyze all the code we’ve written so far and learn by itself how to autocomplete our code and what to do about humanity in general, instead of us doing all the hard work ...

-<ImgWithCaption
-    alt="The cake is a lie"
-    source="img/portal-cake.jpg"
-    caption="What?
-Everybody likes a nice piece of cake, that’s a well known fact about humans.
-Especially when it has cherries on top."
-/>

 Delicious and moist cake aside, we actually have this working!
-IDEs can now do some really cool things like proposing the full implementation of a function, based on its name and the accompanying comments:
+Thanks to the latest advances in machine learning, IDEs can now do some really cool things like proposing the full implementation of a function, based on its name and the accompanying comments:

 <ImgWithCaption
     alt="Copilot example - text sentiment"
     source="img/copilot-example-sentiment.gif"
-    caption="GitHub Copilot generating a whole function based on the comments and its signature" />
+    caption="GitHub Copilot generating a whole function body based on its signature and the comments on top of it."
+/>

 This is pretty amazing!
 The example above is powered by [Github Copilot](https://copilot.github.com/) - it’s essentially a neural network trained on a huge amount of publicly available code.
-I will not get into the technical details of how it works under the hood, but there are [a lot](https://betterprogramming.pub/ai-review-github-copilot-d43afde51a5a#:~:text=They%20fine%2Dtuned%20the%20Codex,code%20it's%20been%20trained%20on.) [of great](https://www.fast.ai/2021/07/19/copilot/) [articles](https://arxiv.org/abs/2107.03374) covering the science behind it.
+I will not get into the technical details of how it works under the hood, but there are [lots](https://betterprogramming.pub/ai-review-github-copilot-d43afde51a5a#:~:text=They%20fine%2Dtuned%20the%20Codex,code%20it's%20been%20trained%20on.) [of great](https://www.fast.ai/2021/07/19/copilot/) [articles](https://arxiv.org/abs/2107.03374) covering the science behind it.

-Seeing this, questions arise - what does this mean for the future of programming?
+**Seeing this, questions arise - what does this mean for the future of programming**?
 Is this just IDE autocompletion on steroids or something more?
 Do we need to keep bothering with manually writing code, if we can just type in the comments what we want and that’s it?

-<ImgWithCaption
-    alt="PMs learn about GitHub Copilot"
-    source="img/pms-learn-about-github-copilot.jpg"
-    caption="I knew it - those pesky developers will hear from me! (“cutting all estimates in half”)" />

-## The cake is a lie** - who maintains the code once it’s generated?
+## Who maintains the code once it’s generated?

-***a reference to [Portal](https://en.wikipedia.org/wiki/Portal_(video_game)), a famous video game where AI conducts experiments on humans while pretending to be well-intended and promising them a cake if they follow through.
-The AI eventually ends up embedded in a potato.*

-When thinking about how ML code generation affects the overall development process, there is one thing to consider that often doesn’t immediately spring to mind when looking at the awesome Copilot examples.
+When thinking about how ML code generation affects the overall development process, there is one thing to consider that often doesn’t immediately spring to mind when looking at the impressive Copilot examples.

 :::note
 For the purposes of this post, I will not delve into the questions of code quality, [security](https://www.theinsaneapp.com/2021/09/github-copilot-generated-40-percent-insecure-code.html), [legal & privacy issues](https://fosspost.org/github-copilot/), pricing, and others of similar character that are often brought up in these early days of ML code generation.
 Let’s just assume all this is sorted out and see what happens next.